awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 You create an Amazon S3 batch operations job that invokes your Lambda function\.
 The job runs the same Lambda function on all of the objects listed in your manifest\.
 You can control what versions of your Lambda function to use while processing the objects in your manifest\.
 Amazon S3 batch operations support unqualified Amazon Resource Names \(ARNs\), aliases, and specific versions\.
 For more information, see [ Introduction to AWS Lambda Versioning](https://docs.aws.amazon.com/lambda/latest/dg/versioning-intro.html) in the *AWS Lambda Developer Guide*\.

-If you provide the Amazon S3 batch operations job with a function ARN that uses an alias or the `$LATEST` qualifier, and you update what version either of those points to, Amazon S3 batch operations will start calling the new version of your Lambda function\.
+If you provide the Amazon S3 batch operations job with a function ARN that uses an alias or the `$LATEST` qualifier, and you update the version that either of those points to, Amazon S3 batch operations starts calling the new version of your Lambda function\.
 This can be useful when you want to update functionality part of the way through a large job\.
-If you want Amazon S3 batch operations not to change the version that is used, provide the specific version in the `FunctionARN` parameter when you create your job\.
+If you don't want Amazon S3 batch operations to change the version that is used, provide the specific version in the `FunctionARN` parameter when you create your job\.

 ### Response and Result Codes<a name="batch-ops-invoke-lambda-response-codes"></a>